variousauthors/mandala/db/content/watercloset.md

 #beer fridge
 Though it is small like a beer fridge, it turns out to be full not of beer, but of vegetables and sauces.
-It looks like you could cook a nice stir-fry or stew with these ingrediants.
+It looks like you could cook a nice stir-fry or stew with these ingredients.
 You wonder whether your food is getting cold, or whether anyone is beginning to wonder why you are taking so long.
 If they come and ask, you think, you will just say you got lost.
 [[Stepping back from the fridge|eager aunt]] you wonder, "what will I say if they do not come looking?"